Teragron/Speech2Plate/README.md

 conda activate STP
 ```

-2. Download this repository and extract it to your desired workflow folder.
+2. Download this repository and extract it to your desired workflow folder

 3. Go to the newly created directory by running: